American Life: Composition

 The next track "I'm So Stupid" features an introduction with a two-chord electric guitar which leads to a minor drum beat, with the guitar later changing to a three-chord.
 The composition throughout is generally minor, but at the 2:15 mark, different pitched synths change manically, and towards the end the synths become less prominent as the guitars become the main focus.
 Lyrically, the song expresses disillusionment with Madonna singing "I used to live in a fuzzy dream" and "It was just greed", also proclaiming that once she was "stupider than stupid" before stating "Everybody's stupid" towards the end of the song.
 The fourth track "Love Profusion" starts with another acoustic guitar introduction, with rhythm being produced by a bass drum with synth-strings added later in the song.
 Vocally, the line "I got you under my skin" is repeated, while a male voice acts as the backing for the track as the final words, "feel good", are performed with no backing instrumental.
 "Nobody Knows Me" is the fifth track, featuring vocoder treated vocals.
 The song is accompanied by bleeping synths and a heavy drum part.
-The title is repeated throughout the song as she references "social disease" which is also repeated.
-A recurring theme of American Life is the acoustic guitar introduction to the songs, and is yet again featured in the sixth track "Nothing Fails".
+The title is repeated throughout the song as she references "social disease", which is also repeated.
+A recurring theme of American Life is the acoustic-guitar introduction to the songs, which is again featured in the sixth track, "Nothing Fails".
 The guitar is accompanied by a "light" drum section and low-pitched vocals from Madonna.
 The song also features a cello in the first part, and a church choir in the second part.
 Lyrically, the song discusses a lover who is the one, and how their meeting was not just chance.
-A reference to the "tree of life" is made during the song as Madonna states "I'm not religious" but she wishes to pray.
+The song refers to the "tree of life" as Madonna states "I'm not religious" but she wishes to pray.